Hahót (genus): Seats and possessions

 By 1251, sons of Blessed Buzád (Buzád branch) built their own timber fortifications – Buzádtornya, Csáktornya, Terestyéntornya and Lankrédtornya (lit.
 Buzád's Tower, Csák's Tower, Tristan's Tower and Lancelot's Tower, respectively).
-Among them only Csáktornya (today Čakovec, Croatia) survived the following centuries, although the members of the family lost contol over the area, having been the first known feudal lords of Međimurje.
+Among them only Csáktornya (today Čakovec, Croatia) survived the following centuries, although the members of the family lost control over the area, having been the first known feudal lords of Međimurje.

 Ottokar's army captured all castles in the early 1270s, causing the Buzád branch's move into Center Zala.
 The eldest son Buzád III also inherited Buzádsziget and Szabar from his father who entered the Dominican Order.
 His son Atyusz resided in Szabar and thus became ancestor of the Szabari family.
 Csák I's branch settled down in Csány after Ottokar's invasion – their descendants, the Csányi family originated from there.
-After a praefectio in filium by his father Nicholas V in 1365, Klara, a descendant of Buzád IV (son of Csák I) granted the village of Buzádsziget, while its fort was already demolished by then.
-Following that Klara mortgaged the estate to her husband John Koltai and his brother George.
+After a praefectio in filium by his father Nicholas V in 1365, Clara, a descendant of Buzád IV (son of Csák I) granted the village of Buzádsziget, while its fort was already demolished by then.
+Following that Clara mortgaged the estate to her husband John Koltai and his brother George.
 Tristan's branch became extinct after a generation.
 Herbord, son of Lancelot, owned Falkos and Söjtör, his descendants were frequently named after both villages.
 The Lancelot branch also owned Szombathely, Podturen, Belica among others once a long time ago.
 After his victorious unification war, Charles I of Hungary donated the liberated and formerly Hahót-owned estates to the emerging Lackfi family.
 Descendants of the Buzád branch (the Szabaris, Csányis and Söjtöris through the lineage of Buzád III, Csák I and Lancelot, respectively) unsuccessfully attempted to regain their former possessions on the occasion of a lawsuit lasted from 1351 until 1376.

 Hahold IV of the Hahold branch called himself "Lord of Alsólendva" (today Lendava, Slovenia) in 1272, proving that he owned and possibly built the castle himself by then.
 The Kőszegis captured their castle around 1314, but Nicholas VII regained that in 1323.
 The Hahold branch owned villages and estates mostly the territory of today Slovenia.
 Nicholas VII received numerous land donations surrounding Alsólendva Castle, which became the domain of the Bánfi de Alsólendva family.